 Presently, a lot of inexperienced divers are allowed near fragile coral reefs.
 One way to protect the reefs would be to use an automated submarine like the Aquarix.
 Riding such a vehicle to and from the reef is its own interesting adventure, so the Aquarix could also be used in and near resorts to ride around these protected habitats.
 This vehicle could also be used by other divers to ride further and explore new places.

-The Aquarix concept was created in collaboration with Matthew Betteker, an award-winning industrial designer living in South Jutland, Denmark.
+The Aquarix concept was created in March 2015 by Charles Bombardier in collaboration with Matthew Betteker, an award-winning industrial designer living in South Jutland, Denmark.
 Matthew graduated from the College for Creative Studies and works as a senior designer for the LEGO group.
 Matthew has also produced the concept images for the Kwaba and the Daburu.